 - Lunar-Sidereal Rhythms in Crop Yield: A Review by Nicholas Kollerstrom and Gerhard Staudenmaier in Biological Agriculture and Horticulture, 2001, Vol. 19, pages 247-259.
 Online version.

 The book The Old Farmer's Almanac Book of Garden Wisdom by Cynthia Van Hazinga (Random House, 1996) also has a brief discussion of gardening by the phases of the moon, and mentions it as a principle of biodynamic gardening.
-For more information on biodynamic gardening, see the National Sustainable Agriculture Information Service's resources, excerpted here:
+The following information on biodynamic gardening comes from National Sustainable Agriculture Information Service's resources (no longer available online), excerpted here:

 Lunar and astrological cycles play a key role in the timing of biodynamic practices, such as the making of BD preparations and when to plant and cultivate.
 Recognition of celestial influences on plant growth are part of the biodynamic awareness that subtle energy forces affect biological systems.
 A selection of resources are listed below.
 On examination of the variations in agricultural calendars that have sprung from the biodynamic experience, it is apparent that differing viewpoints exist on which lunar, planetary, and stellar influences should be followed.